 Wall Street higher on U.S. growth optimism; Nasdaq hits record

-(For a live blog on the U.S. stock market, click [LIVE/] or type LIVE/ in a news window) * Tech stocks provide biggest boost to S&P, Nasdaq * Apple slips as China business shutdown threatens demand * Tesla jumps after Shanghai factory resumes production * Indexes up: Dow 0.28%, S&P 0.36%, Nasdaq 0.62% (Changes comment, adds details, updates prices) By Medha Singh Feb 10 (Reuters) - U.S. stocks rose and the Nasdaq hit a record high on Monday, as a recent set of strong domestic economic data and largely upbeat fourth-quarter earnings tempered worries about the impact of the coronavirus outbreak on global growth.
+(For a live blog on the U.S. stock market, click [LIVE/] or type LIVE/ in a news window) * Tech stocks provide biggest boost to S&P, Nasdaq * Apple slips as China business shutdown threatens demand * Tesla jumps after Shanghai factory resumes production * Indexes up: Dow 0.14%, S&P 0.26%, Nasdaq 0.54% (Updates to early afternoon) By Medha Singh Feb 10 (Reuters) - Wall Street resumed its rally from last week, with the Nasdaq hitting a record high on Monday, as a recent batch of strong domestic economic data and largely upbeat earnings overshadowed fears about the impact of the coronavirus epidemic on global growth.
 People returned to work in China after an extended new year holiday even as the country grappled with the epidemic that has now claimed more lives than Severe Acute Respiratory Syndrome (SARS). [nL4N2AA01K] "Some people think the outbreak may have a very decelerating impact on growth in China specifically," said Peter Kenny, founder at Kenny's Commentary LLC and Strategic Board Solutions LLC in New York.
 "But at the end of the day, corporate earnings and U.S. economic data are very strong and we're seeing more of that confidence being priced into stock performances."
-Wall Street's main indexes slipped from record highs on Friday, but the S&P 500 posted its best week in eight months.
+The benchmark S&P 500 posted its best week in eight months on Friday, while the Nasdaq recorded its biggest weekly percentage gain in more than a year.
 Of the 324 S&P 500 companies that have reported quarterly results so far, about 71% have beaten earnings estimates, which is above the long-term average of 65%, according to IBES data from Refinitiv.
-At 11:34 a.m.
-ET, the Dow Jones Industrial Average was up 81.65 points, or 0.28%, at 29,184.16 and the S&P 500 was up 12.05 points, or 0.36%, at 3,339.76.
-The Nasdaq Composite was up 58.56 points, or 0.62%, at 9,579.07.
-Ten of the 11 major S&P sectors were higher, with technology stocks climbing 0.7%.
-Electric carmaker Tesla Inc rose 2.7% as its Shanghai factory returned to service. [nL3N2A8019] Apple Inc fell marginally as analysts predicted China's smartphone sales may plunge by as much as 50% in the first quarter due to store closures and production suspensions following the outbreak. [nL4N2AA2FI] [nL4N2AA0F1] Eli Lilly dropped 2% after experimental drugs from the U.S. pharmaceutical firm and Switzerland's Roche failed to halt Alzheimer's disease. [nL8N2AA0QG] Markets on Monday will also watch for President Donald Trump's $4.8-trillion budget proposal for fiscal year 2021, and Fed Chair Jerome Powell's two-day address to the U.S. Congress, starting Tuesday.
-Advancing issues outnumbered decliners by a 1.30-to-1 ratio on the NYSE and by a 1.20-to-1 ratio on the Nasdaq.
-The S&P index recorded 33 new 52-week highs and two new lows, while the Nasdaq recorded 64 new highs and 67 new lows.
-(Reporting by Medha Singh and Sruthi Sankar in Bengaluru; Editing by Shounak Dasgupta and Sriraj Kalluvila) ((Medha.Singh@thomsonreuters.com; within U.S. +1646 223 8780, outside U.S. +91 80 6749 1130; Twitter: https://twitter.com/medhasinghs)) Keywords: USA STOCKS/ (UPDATE 1)
+At 12:49 p.m.
+ET, the Dow Jones Industrial Average rose 0.14% to 29,144.45.
+The S&P 500 gained 0.26% to 3,336.39 and the Nasdaq Composite was up 0.54% at 9,572.02.
+The defensive real estate index rose 0.7%, the most among 10 of the 11 major S&P sectors that were higher.
+Increased demand for safe havens also pressured U.S. Treasury yields.
+[US/] A gain of 2.1% in Amazon.com Inc's shares and a more than 1% rise in shares of Microsoft Corp and Alphabet Inc were among the top boosts to S&P 500 and the Nasdaq.
+Electric carmaker Tesla Inc gained 1.6% as its Shanghai factory returned to service. [nL3N2A8019] Apple Inc fell marginally as analysts predicted China's smartphone sales may plunge by as much as 50% in the first quarter due to store closures and production suspensions following the outbreak. [nL4N2AA2FI] [nL4N2AA0F1] Eli Lilly dropped 1.3% after experimental drugs from the U.S. pharmaceutical firm and Switzerland's Roche failed to halt Alzheimer's disease. [nL8N2AA0QG] Advancing issues outnumbered decliners by a 1.16-to-1 ratio on the NYSE and by a 1.16-to-1 ratio on the Nasdaq.
+The S&P index recorded 36 new 52-week highs and three new lows, while the Nasdaq recorded 76 new highs and 75 new lows.
+(Reporting by Medha Singh and Sruthi Sankar in Bengaluru; Editing by Shounak Dasgupta and Sriraj Kalluvila) ((Medha.Singh@thomsonreuters.com; within U.S. +1646 223 8780, outside U.S. +91 80 6749 1130; Twitter: https://twitter.com/medhasinghs)) Keywords: USA STOCKS/ (UPDATE 4)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.